 Since one of the many potential effects of diabetes is damage to blood vessels, it leads to reason that this damage can result in blocked or reduced blood flow to the brain – and thus, dementia.
 Researchers have also discovered similar brain changes in those with diabetes as in those with Alzheimer’s disease, resulting in the hypothesis that the two diseases could be piggybacking off the damage caused by each other.

 Because of this connection, among all of the other complications that can result from diabetes, such as stroke, heart disease, damage to nerves, kidneys, and eyes, it’s imperative for diabetics to carefully and consistently manage their disease.
-The following tips are recommended to optimize health and keep diabetes under control:
+The following tips from our caregiving experts are recommended to optimize health and keep diabetes under control:

 - Monitor blood glucose, blood pressure, and cholesterol levels according to the doctor’s recommendations.